 There’s Magic in Forgiveness

-It’s something that we’re told during childhood and expected, not just to understand, but to follow up with and obey throughout our lives.
 Forgive and forget.
+It is something that we’re told during childhood and expected, not just to understand, but to follow up with and obey throughout our lives.
+Forgive and forget.
 It’s a lesson that we’re given by family, teachers, and friends.
-As you’re wronged, take a deep breath, and then move on.
+As you’re wronged, take a deep breath, or a few more, and then move on.

 It’s not easy

 But, for a moment, forget about what society expects from you.
 Just take in a deep breath, and think.
 Hold your grudge, even if just for a moment.
 Does it make you feel any better?
 Is your soul at peace?
-Nope.
-Sorrow and anger still bite at the back of your teeth, trying to force their way into the world in the form of retribution.
+No?
+Sorrow and anger still bite at the back of your teeth, trying to force their way into the world in the form of retribution?
 Oh, would that not feel wonderful?
+Revenge!

-So breathe out, and let the twisted and vile emotions vanish into the world around you.
-Remember that lesson from your childhood: forgive and forget.
+So why not let the twisted and vile emotions vanish into the space around you?
+Remember that lesson from your childhood: forgive and forget?
 Remember it, and listen to it – not to ease away society’s fear of upheaval, but to quell the crashing of your own spirit.

 Forgiveness brings peace and freedom.

-And it takes you above and beyond this sometimes small world.
+And it takes you above and beyond this sometimes small and petty world.